k-sink/MACHexplorer/README.md

 <br></br>

 ### Data Import
 The app uses a database management system called [DuckDB](https://duckdb.org/), which is portable and provides APIs for languages such as R. Prior to using the app, download the `full_dataset.duckdb` database file from the [Github releases page](https://github.com/k-sink/MACHexplorer/releases).
+The database file contains the same information available in the zenodo release, consolidated for efficient querying.
 When the app is launched, it will open on the **Data Import** tab (*Figure 2*).
 Use the **_Browse_** button to locate the database file on your local machine.
-The database file contains the same information available in the zenodo release.

 <img width="1286" height="464" alt="Image" src="https://github.com/user-attachments/assets/322b8729-cd46-4734-8682-073d4dd8f250" />
 <i>Figure 2: Data Import landing page.</i>